-Patty Wolfe Sheppard is in the City Spotlight for June
+Patty Wolfe Sheppard is the City Spotlight for June.

 Patty Wolfe Sheppard absolutely loves facing the day to day challenges that working for the City of Jacksonville brings.
 “I love interacting with people and doing everything that I can to help them out with whatever need they may have,” says Sheppard.
 “I may not always be able to fix their problem, but I want them to know I’ve done everything that I can.
 Everything that goes on in the city comes through the mayor’s office.
 This is the best job I’ve ever had.
 Mayor Smith is an amazing person to work with.
 He may not always take my advice, but he always takes the time to sit down and listen to whatever I have to say.”

 Sheppard has been employed off and on with the city of Jacksonville since 1989, working in the court and city clerk’s offices.
 She has worked in the mayor’s office since January 2005 when she replaced Dot Norman.
 “I was trained by the best,” says Sheppard.
 “I learned so much from her.
 She taught me to be loyal to the office not the person.
 She had been secretary to several mayors.”
 Sheppard’s main duty is managing the mayor’s calendar, but every aspect of the workings of the city comes through the mayor’s office.
 All departments come under the mayor’s office.
 “All our department heads get along really well, says Sheppard.
 “We respect and value each other’s opinion.
 I think that is pretty special.”
 Sheppard attends all city council meetings and work sessions.
 That is something she implemented when she came on board as the mayor’s secretary.
 “I like being hands on and seeing for myself what’s happening, not relying on someone else to tell me,” says Sheppard.